 Provisional Licence Information

-You can apply for your licence up to 3 months before your 17th Birthday but it will not valid until you actually turn 17 so you will not be able to take lessons on a public road, or take your theory test until then.
+On your first driving lesson you will be asked to produce your Provisional Driving Licence.
+You can apply for your licence up to 3 months before your 17th Birthday but it is only valid when you turn 17 and you will not be able to take lessons on a public road or take your theory test until then.

 Only once you have passed this can you apply to take your practical driving test.